 Professor Stephen Palmer PhD CBiol CSci CPsychol is a Chartered Biologist, Chartered Scientist and Chartered Psychologist.
 He is a member of the British Neuroscience Association and the Federation of European Neuroscience Societies.

 Dr Siobhain O’Riordan PhD CSci CPsychol is Chartered Scientist and Chartered Psychologist.
 She has full divisional membership of the British Psychological Society (BPS) Division of Academics, Researchers and Teachers in Psychology (DARTP) and is a member of the BPS Psychobiology Section.
 She is Course Co-Director on the stress management and coaching programmes and a trainer at the Centre for Stress Management.
 She is a an International Society for Coaching Psychology Accredited Coaching Psychologist and Supervisor.
 From 2013-2015 she was Editor of the International Journal of Health Promotion & Education.
 Currently, she is Founder Chair of the International Society for Coaching Psychology, Consulting Editor of The Coaching Psychologist and Editor of Coaching Psychology International.
+She is Co-editor of the European Journal of Applied Positive Psychology and the International Journal of Stress Prevention & Wellbeing.
 Her other roles include supervising doctorate students at the Coaching Psychology Unit, City University London, and a Director of the International Academy for Professional Development Ltd. With members of the Faculty (Dias & Palmer), she co-authored Perspectives and challenges for the study of brain responses to coaching: Enhancing the dialogue between the fields of neuroscience and coaching psychology.